kubernetes-sigs/kind/README.md

 shown [here](https://golang.org/doc/code.html#GOPATH) if you encounter the error `kind: command not found` after installation.

-To use `kind`, you will need to [install docker].
+To use `kind`, you will need to [install docker] or [install podman].
-Once you have docker running you can create a cluster with `kind create cluster`
-To delete your cluster use `kind delete cluster`
+Once you have installed podman or have the docker service running you can create a cluster with `kind create cluster` To delete your cluster use `kind delete cluster`

 <!--TODO(bentheelder): improve this part of the guide-->